meowww11/AI_Tools/README.md

 # No-Code AI Tools for Research and Report Generation

-This repository contains three no-code AI tools designed for business research and report generation.
+This repository contains no-code AI tools designed for business research and report generation.

 ## Tools